markmnl/fmsg/SPECIFICATION.md

 ### Notes

 * A new connection is opened from the receiving host to the purported sender (defined in origin field of the message header) so the receiving host can verify sending host indeed exists _and_ can prove they are sending this message (in the CHALLENGE, CHALLENGE RESP exchange).
-Before opening the second connection hosts are encouraged to lookup origin does indeed exist at the IP address message is being recieved from.
-* A host reaching the TERMINATE step should tear down connection(s) without regard for the other end because they must be either malicious or not following the protocol!
+* A host reaching the TERMINATE step SHOULD tear down connection(s) without regard for the other end because they must be either malicious or not following the protocol!
 * Where a message is being sent and connection closed in the diagram, closing only starts after message is sent/received, i.e. not concurrently.

 ## Host Resolution

 fmsg hosts for a domain are listed in a `TXT` record on the subdomain: `_fmsg`, of the recipient's domain.
-For example: `@user@example.com`'s domain `example.com` would have the subdomain `_fmsg.example.com`.
+For instance: `@user@example.com`'s domain `example.com` would have the subdomain `_fmsg.example.com`.
 The `TXT` record is formatted thus:

 * ASCII encoded
-* First value is `"fmsg"`
-* Followed by one or more values each of which must be:
+* One or more values each of which MUST be:
     * A DNS record
     * AAAA DNS record
     * IPv4 unicast address in the dotted decimal format e.g.: `192.168.0.1`